 This period, usually four weeks, is low intensity with reduced time.
 Alternative physical activities may be incorporated.
 The aim is to allow the body (and mind) to recover from the racing season.

 WHAT ABOUT SPEED?

 I train by cadence, power level, and time.
 Speed is the result of these other three factors.
 Recently, for example, in the last of seven all-out 15-second sprint intervals on my trainer, in the biggest gear on my bike, I recorded a speed of 46 mph.
 There is no humanly way possible to complete a 25 mile time trial at that speed.
 In a 20 kilometer (km) or 40 km time trial, the winner is the one who can maintain the fastest speed from the start line to the finish line.
 Stamina and endurance are more important than short bursts of blazing speed.

-When Coach’s training plan calls for stamina and endurance efforts, for example, the chart below shows me how high I have to lift and sustain my heart rate for the prescribed interval duration.
-(There is no change for 2017.)
+When Coach’s training plan calls for stamina and endurance efforts, for example, the chart below shows me how high I have to lift and sustain my heart rate and power level for the prescribed interval duration.

 THE BOTTOM LINE